 Our Medical Malpractice Attorneys Serve Chicago and Illinois

-The attorneys of Salvi, Schostok & Pritchard P.C. can begin an immediate investigation of your medical malpractice case in Chicago or elsewhere in Illinois.
+The Chicago medical malpractice lawyers of Salvi, Schostok & Pritchard P.C. can begin an immediate investigation of your medical malpractice case in Chicago or elsewhere in Illinois.
 We can also consult with highly qualified medical experts who can review your case and help us to assess why you or a loved one suffered harm.

 Strict time limits apply to filing medical malpractice claims in Illinois.
 This makes it important to take immediate action if you believe that you or a loved one was harmed by the negligence of a medical professional.